supremeimposter/My-Vault/GATE-LOG.md

 **October 15, 2023** Keep on watching lectures continuously and take breaks like power naps.
 Power napping is good if you feel tired.
 Take a 30 minutes sleep so you can focus back.
 Remember you have to study a whole day, so power napping is good.
 It's not bad.
 Take some rest and keep on studying.

 **October 18, 2023** I just realised that I can change the pressure settings on my stylus pen.
 Now with very less pressure and with no strain on my finger bones, I can write smooth.
 I just love writing in my xournal++ now.
 Royal velvet theme for obsidian is just too good.
 It looks good without any background image.

+**October 20, 2023** "Understanding and applying the given definition is the key to the top rank"--Deepak Poonia 2023